In this article, I am going to focus on how to use TestNG Annotations in Selenium with appropriate examples.

 Check your Java Home Path by setting the correct Java environment path variable.

 So use the above annotations according to your requirements.
-It is always advisable not to do your project setup in test method.
-In test method write the core business logic which is to be tested.
+It is always advisable not to do your project setup using a test method.
+In the test method, write the core business logic which is to be tested.

 Make sure your system is equipped with Java 1.5 versions or higher, otherwise Eclipse might show an error that annotations are not supported on your system.

 Hope this article helps you with TestNG annotations.
-Please do let us know in case of any comments or questions.
+Please do let us know in case you have any feedback or questions.
+We would love to hear from you.

 Nice article.